elennick/retry4j/README.md

             .failOnAnyException()
             .build();

-If you want to specify specific exceptions that should cause the executor to continue and retry on encountering, specify them using the **retryOnSpecificExceptions()** config method.
+If you want to specify specific exceptions that should cause the executor to continue and retry on encountering, do so using the **retryOnSpecificExceptions()** config method.
 This method can accept any number of exceptions if there is more than one that should indicate the executor should continue retrying.
 All other unspecified exceptions will immediately interupt the executor and throw an **UnexpectedException**.

     RetryConfig config = new RetryConfigBuilder()
             .retryOnSpecificExceptions(ConnectException.class, TimeoutException.class)